codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 So when we start watching the node, using get /my-node true, and changed the data we get Watcher Event.

 #### Delete a node
-To delete data recursively we need to use below command:
+To delete data recursively we need to use rmr command like below:
 ```shell script
 ls /
 [zookeeper, my-node]